Garu-gamesh/Garu-gamesh.github.io/README.md

 # Hi po

+---

-## Paano kung bumalik ang greatest what if mo? will you say hi?
+## **Paano kung bumalik ang greatest what if mo? will you say hi?
 No, Just ignore it, but you cant.
 What if your greatest what if is right in front of you?
-Ngayon kaya, ano gagawin mo?
+Ngayon kaya, ano gagawin mo?**

 <iframe width="720" height="540" src="https://www.youtube.com/embed/SDk1RA4g8CA?list=RDGMEMXdNDEg4wQ96My0DhjI-cIg" title="Guitar, Loneliness and Blue Planet" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>